Democrats open floodgates urging Franken to resign

 McCaskill put her statement quite simply: "Al Franken should resign," she tweeted.

-The senators calling for Franken to step aside were all women, until Casey and Donnelly weighed in shortly after.
+The senators calling for Franken to step aside were initially all women until Casey and Donnelly weighed in shortly after.
 Democratic National Committee chairman Tom Perez also urged Franken to step aside Wednesday morning.

+The opening of the floodgates comes after yet another woman alleged Franken tried to forcibly kiss her against her will.

-The call on Franken to resign comes after Rep. John Conyers, D-Michigan, announced his retirement from Congress amid sexual harassment allegations.
+It also comes one day after Rep. John Conyers, D-Michigan, announced his retirement from Congress amid sexual harassment allegations.

-But the call on Franken to resign also comes after something quite different is happening with Alabama GOP candidate for U.S. Senate, Roy Moore, who is accused of pursuing teenage girls when he was in his 30s.
+But allegations of sexual misconduct have not had the same impact on Alabama GOP candidate for U.S. Senate, Roy Moore, who is accused of pursuing teenage girls when he was in his 30s.
 President Trump gave his full-throated endorsement of Moore on Monday, and the Republican National Committee (RNC) resumed its financial support for Moore shortly after.
 Moore, according to a poll released by CBS News on Sunday, leads his Democratic opponent, Doug Jones, 49 percent to 43 percent ahead of the Dec.
 12 special election.